Conrad Haußmann: Education and professional life

 After graduating from the Eberhard-Ludwigs-Gymnasium in Stuttgart, Haußmann studied law in Zürich, Munich, Berlin and Tübingen and settled as a lawyer in Stuttgart in 1883.
 In 1907 he took part with the writers Hermann Hesse, with whom he was friends, and Ludwig Thoma in the founding of the political-literary magazine März ("March"), which was initially published by Albert Langen.
 It was intended as a "constructive counterpart" to Langen's satirical magazine Simplicissimus.
 Haußmann, who was committed to Franco-German reconciliation following the 1870–1871 Franco-Prussian War, provided the writer Anatole France and Jean Jaurès, a leading French social democrat, with the opportunity to contribute to März.

 Political activity

 Party affiliations

 In his youth, Haußmann joined the German People's Party, which after 1910 was the Württemberg branch of the Progressive People's Party.
 Along with his brother and Friedrich von Payer, he formed the party's leadership beginning in 1885.
-Under their direction the German People's Party became the strongest force in the 1895 Württemberg state election, with 32.5% of the vote.
+Under their direction, the German People's Party became the strongest force in the 1895 Württemberg state election, with 32.5% of the vote.

-After the First World War he was one of the co-founders of the German Democratic Party (DDP) and was instrumental in the Württemberg Democrats joining the DDP as a state association.
+After the World War I, he was one of the co-founders of the German Democratic Party (DDP) and was instrumental in the Württemberg Democrats joining the DDP as a state association.